Dataport/polar/packages/core/README.md

 | renderFaToLightDom | boolean? | POLAR requires FontAwesome in the Light/Root DOM due to an [unfixed bug in many browsers](https://bugs.chromium.org/p/chromium/issues/detail?id=336876).
 This value defaults to `true`.
 POLAR will, by default, just add the required CSS by itself.
 Should you have a version of Fontawesome already included, you can try to set this to `false` to check whether the versions are interoperable. |
 | checkServiceAvailability | boolean? | If set to `true`, all services' availability will be checked with head requests. |

+For more information about the layerConf parameter, click [here](#mapconfigurationlayerconf)

 <details>
 <summary>Example configuration</summary>